paularmstrong/onerepo/docs/src/content/docs/api/index.md

 ### PackageManager

 Implementation details for all package managers.
-This interface defines a subset of common methods typically needed when interacting with a monorepo and its dependency graph.Graph | `graph.Graph` & graph.Workspace | `graph.Workspace`s.
+This interface defines a subset of common methods typically needed when interacting with a monorepo and its dependency [`Graph`](#graph) & graph.Workspace | `graph.Workspace`s.

 #### Methods